keithaumiller/unicorninvesting/BackendPython/unicorn/6_algorithms/README.md

-# LEAN Layer 6: Complete Algorithms
+# Unicorninvesting Layer 6: Complete Algorithms

-This directory contains complete trading algorithms that integrate all LEAN layers.
+This directory contains complete trading algorithms that integrate all Unicorninvesting layers.

 ## Purpose

-Complete algorithms that combine all LEAN framework layers (1-5) into executable trading strategies.
+Complete algorithms that combine all Unicorninvesting framework layers (1-5) into executable trading strategies.

 ## Structure